 Whenever a diet asks you to remove multiple food groups, there is a risk of unintended consequences.
-A recent study out of Sweden found just this when they looked at older women eating a paleo diet compared to those eating a ‘Nordic’ diet – one nutritionally similar to a Mediterranean diet.
+A 2017 study out of Sweden found just this when they looked at older women eating a paleo diet compared to those eating a ‘Nordic’ diet – one nutritionally similar to a Mediterranean diet.

 After following both groups for two years, it was found that those on the paleo diet were more likely to have developed a mild iodine deficiency.
 Researchers noted that all women had similar iodine levels at the start of the study, but by the six month point, average levels in the paleo group had already begun to drop.

 Why is iodine important?

 Iodine plays a key role in thyroid function.
 It’s the thyroid’s job to regulate metabolic processes, such as heart rate, blood pressure, body temperature and weight.
 While at the end of the study the iodine deficits were minor, when more severe iodine deficiencies occur they can lead to hypothyroidism in adults, with symptoms such as fatigue, weight gain and even mood swings.

 During pregnancy, iodine plays an essential role in foetal brain development.
 According to the World Health Organisation, iodine deficiency is the main cause of brain damage in childhood, with iodine deficiency during pregnancy also linked to low birth weight, premature birth, and increased risk of perinatal and infant mortality.